Commerce inquiry imperils solar industry, advocates say - KTVZ

 Associated Press

-WASHINGTON (AP) — The Commerce Department says it is investigating whether imports of solar panels from Southeast Asia are circumventing anti-dumping rules that block imports from China.
-The decision could dramatically reduce solar imports to the U.S. and undercut President Joe Biden’s ambitious climate goals.
-Clean energy leaders said the investigation could lead to thousands of layoffs in the domestic solar industry and imperil up to 80% of planned solar projects in the U.S. Such an outcome would jeopardize one of Biden’s top clean energy goals and run counter to his administration’s push for renewable energy such as wind and solar power.
+WASHINGTON (AP) — The Commerce Department says it is investigating whether imports of solar panels from Southeast Asia are circumventing anti-dumping rules that restrict direct imports from China.
+Clean energy leaders say the investigation, which could result in retroactive tariffs of up to 240%, would severely hinder the U.S. solar industry.
+They say it could lead to thousands of layoffs and imperil up to 80% of planned solar projects in the U.S. Such an outcome would jeopardize one of President Joe Biden’s top clean energy goals and run counter to his administration’s push for renewable energy such as wind and solar power.